Brauckhoff/Group-Project/README.md

 *Answer* - yes we do that :), but start small with 2-3 datasets if time continue

 *08th Dec*:
+- Update what we have done: assembly for all data sets are running, one run interrupted with out an error message (run again)
+- Plan to check first parts of analysis for next week

+*15th Dec*:

 # Timeline (in weeks)